 "Permanent Supportive Housing" means affordable permanent independent rental housing for persons who are homeless or have disabilities.
-These populations are limited, however, to the following groups: individuals or families experiencing homelessness; persons with a serious emotional disturbance or serious mental illness; persons with developmental or physical disabilities; victims of AIDS/HIV; victims of domestic violence; and individuals suffering from chronic substance abuse.
-(See definition of "Special Populations" below for more complete definitions of these groups.)
+These populations are limited, however, to the groups set forth in the definition of "Special Populations" below.
 Supportive Services are provided to residents of supportive housing on an as-needed basis for as long as they are needed with the purpose of helping residents achieve maximum possible self-sufficiency and maintain their permanent housing.

 "Permanent Supportive Housing Project" means a Project employing the Housing First model which centers on providing Chronically Homeless individuals and/or families with housing quickly and then providing Supportive Services and employment that target the specific needs of the individual.
+Only Projects eligible to be awarded under the Supportive Housing Set-Aside qualify as a Permanent Supportive Housing Project.

-"Person" means an individual, partnership, corporation, limited liability company, trust, or other entity.
+"Person" means an individual (acting on their own behalf, not merely as an employee of another entity), partnership, corporation, limited liability company, trust, or other entity.